Lost Vehicle Title Replacement (2026 Guide)

 If a lien is still active

-When a loan is open, the lender holds the title or electronic record.
-Duplicate cannot be issued to the registered owner alone.
-The lender must either submit the duplicate application directly, or provide a notarized lien release letter on company letterhead.
-Most banks process this in 5-10 business days at no charge; large captive lenders charge $10-$25.
+If the loan is still open, the lender holds the paper title or the electronic record, and the state won't hand a duplicate to the registered owner on their own.
+The lender has to either file the duplicate application itself or send a notarized lien release on company letterhead.
+Most banks turn this around in 5-10 business days for free; the big captive lenders charge $10-$25.

 Bonded titles for unreachable prior owners

-A bonded title (Certificate of Title Surety Bond) is the path when a vehicle was bought without paperwork, the prior owner cannot be found, or the title was never properly transferred.
-The buyer purchases a surety bond worth 1.5x-2x the appraised value of the vehicle (typical cost: $100 for vehicles under $6,000), files the bond with the state along with bill of sale, photos, and vehicle appraisal, and receives a title marked "BONDED" for 3-5 years.
+A bonded title (Certificate of Title Surety Bond) is what you fall back on when a car was bought with no paperwork, the previous owner has vanished, or the title was never properly signed over.
+The buyer pays for a surety bond worth 1.5x-2x the vehicle's appraised value (around $100 for cars under $6,000), files that bond with the state alongside a bill of sale, photos, and an appraisal, and gets back a title stamped "BONDED" that carries the mark for 3-5 years.

 Texas, Florida, Georgia, Tennessee, Ohio, and Indiana operate active bonded-title programs.
 California, New York, Massachusetts do not — those states require a court-ordered title petition costing $200-$600 in filing and service fees.